thomasdouwes/lemmy-flagwaver-bot/README.md

 change the variables in .env to the ones for your bot user.

-The configuration of what communities to use is a little more complex due to a library bug.
-You need to edit some variables need the top of bot.ts
+The configuration of what communities to use is a little more complex, You need to edit the federation section in bot.ts

 run:
 ```